pdelporte/inline-edit/README.md

         </span>
     </td>

-If we refresh the page, it will now looks to something like this :
+If we refresh the page, it will now look to something like this :

 ![Picture 2!](media/documentation/images/Picture2.png)

 You do not see many changes, except the dotted line under the name of the product.
-This shows you that you can edit this information by double clicking on it.
+This shows you that you can edit this information by double-clicking on it.

 Of course, you can easily change this layout formatting by modifying the css file *inline_edit.css*.

-Now if we double click on the product name, an input field will replace the text, allowing to update the information
+Now if we double-click on the product name, an input field will replace the text, allowing to update the information

 ![Picture 3!](media/documentation/images/Picture3.png)